Vence Tourism Gems: The Post Impressionism Trail

 The historical quarter of Vence exudes medieval charm.
 Many of its buildings date back to the 13th century.
 There is no better way to enjoy this town than wonder through the pedestrian-only, charming, historical streets.

-Charming cafes, fabulous shops and delicious French bakeries are scattered throughout this picture-perfect town.
-Peaceful Vence feels so authentic… it is wonderful and certainly deserves a visit.
+Quaint cafes, fabulous shops and delicious French bakeries are scattered throughout this picture-perfect town.
+Peaceful Vence feels so authentic and oozes rustic French charm… it is wonderful and certainly deserves a visit.

 2. Chapelle du Rosaire – The Rosary Chapel